 One example of such a model can be found in the case of the

-container from the vocabularies defined by the Open Service for Lifecycle
+container from the vocabularies defined by the Open Services for Lifecycle

 vocabularies that are well-aligned to LDP.
 A resource in an OSLC